skywalkerSam/clock/README.md

 # Clock
-A simple clock made with React.
+A simple digital clock made with React.